-You need a team such as at Doogue O’Brien George who have represented accused people in hundreds of trials by jury.
+You need a team of jury trial lawyers such as that from Doogue + George who have represented accused people in hundreds of trials by jury.
 You can rely on that experience, built over decades, to help you in your case.

 In our legal system, decisions of fact – findings of guilty or not guilty – in serious criminal matters are made by juries.
 Juries of 12 are formed from members of the community selected from the electoral role.

 The prosecution and the Police bring the charges against you.
 The Prosecutors present the case against an accused person.
 Their goal is to secure a conviction of the charges alleged.

 Jury trial Lawyers for the accused present the defence case.
 It goes without saying that not every allegation is true or accurate.
 Accused people are entitled to and deserve the best possible defence.
 Justice demands that their rights are defended and that their cases are fought with passion and skill.

 The jury trial lawyers at Doogue + George can provide that passion and skill.

 Our legal system functions under certain rules.
 One of those rules is that our system is an accusatory system: those that accuse must prove.
 The accusatory system means that we never have that simplistic situation where someone must prove their innocence.

 Historically and by design, we as a society have chosen that if our legal system is going to go wrong it is better that no innocent person be convicted.
 Our system is designed to protect the innocent man.
 The benefit of the doubt must go to the accused.